OSMLatam/OSM-Notes-Ingestion/docs/WMS_API_Reference.md

 ## Overview

-This document provides a comprehensive reference for the WMS (Web Map Service) API used in the OSM-Notes-profile project.
+This document provides a comprehensive reference for the WMS (Web Map Service) API used in the OSM-Notes-Ingestion project.
 The WMS service follows the OGC WMS 1.3.0 specification and provides access to OSM notes as map layers.

 ### Base URL